ajaypremshankar/portfolio-ajaypremshankar/src/data/experieces/experience-4/index.md

 that saves $300,000/annum for Target.
 * Identified multiple bottlenecks and SPoF in the product and re-imagined WLM.
-* Some technologies that I work on are SpringBoot, Docker, Kibana, Kafka, etc.
+* Some technologies that I work on are SpringBoot, Docker, Kibana, Kafka.
 * Conducted multiple tech sessions at Org level as well as at Team level